Watts-Lab/deliberation-empirica/docs/batchConfig.md

 - "complete" will be displayed to the participant when they get all the way through the exit steps
 - "error" will be shown in case of server error or premature batch termination
 - "lobbyTimeout" will be shown if it takes more than 5 minutes to match participants, giving them the option to leave and be paid only for the intro sequence.
+- "failedEquipmentCheck" will be shown if the participants can't get their webcams working

 If you do not wish to supply exit codes, enter `"exitCodes": "none"`.